Kazran Sardick: Well, you tell the Doctor. Tell him from me. People can't.

 - Old Kazran's first call to remove the Doctor: "Bye bye, bored now.
 Chuck him!"

 - At Christmas dinner with Abigail's family, the Doctor repeatedly tries and fails to impress her nephew with a magic trick, until he finally impresses him (and still gets the boy's card wrong) by making it show up in a Christmas cracker.
-This is a shout out to a vignette at the beginning of Dirk Gently's Holistic Detective Agency, in which an old man livens up a little girl's night (at a very boring dinner full of stuffy old men) by showing her a magic trick in which a salt shaker ends up embedded in the clay of an incredibly old pot.
-The book was written by Douglas Adams and is strongly based on an unfilmed Doctor Who story "Shada", where the old man was a Time Lord posing as a Cambridge college professor. note
+This is a shout-out to a vignette at the beginning of Dirk Gently's Holistic Detective Agency, in which an old man livens up a little girl's night (at a very boring dinner full of stuffy old men) by showing her a magic trick in which a salt shaker ends up embedded in the clay of an incredibly old pot.
+The book was written by Douglas Adams and is strongly based on an unfilmed Doctor Who story "Shada", where the old man was a Time Lord posing as a Cambridge college professor.
+He even still has a time machine in the book — which, of course, is how he performed the trick.

 - Significant Monogram: The Scrooge character is named Sardick, although his first name is Kazran.
 His father, however, was named Elliot, and was even Scrooge-ier than he is.